 Why?
 Because vertical integration is how you save money, stress and time in the manufacturing phase.
 EMI shielding gaskets are one part of a whole, so who’s going to manufacture the whole?

 You shouldn’t have to start your search for a manufacturer over again after your gaskets are done.
 So, ask about the housing and the various other parts of your device.
 If your gasket manufacturer can take those on, too, the whole process is going to be a lot easier on you.

 Do They Have Specialized EMI Shielding Expertise?

 This one may be obvious, but you need to dig a little deeper than the yes-or-no answer this question will likely get you.
-If a manufacturer claims to have in-depth experience with EMI shielding gaskets, ask them for more detail.
+If a manufacturer claims to have in-depth experience with EMI shielding gaskets and design, ask them for more detail.

 What kinds of industries have they built EMI gaskets for?
 What kind of volume have they handled?
 How often do they have manufacturing defects that make it onto the market?
 These are all key factors you should consider as you make your decision.

 Many devices that need EMI shielding gaskets are related to defense or aerospace — industries that require a high level of security.
 But really, any device that has yet to be manufactured is a secret.
 Whether it’s a matter of keeping bad actors from finding weaknesses in the device or keeping the competition from copying your work, security is a big deal in original equipment manufacturing.
 And with cyber threats on the rise, security becomes more important all the time.

 This is why you need to ask any EMI shielding gasket manufacturer you are considering about their security measures.
 Do they follow Cybersecurity Maturity Model Certification practices?
 What internal systems do they use to share designs?
 Ask them to walk you through their security measures, and if something doesn’t sound as secure as it should, that’s a sign that you need to look elsewhere.

 Modus: Setting New Standards for EMI Shielding Gasket Manufacturers